TBD54566975/developer.tbd.website/site/docs/web5/learn/decentralized-identifiers.md

 #### ```did:ion```

 [did:ion](https://identity.foundation/sidetree/spec/) is an implementation of the [sidetree](https://identity.foundation/sidetree/spec/) protocol, which logs DID actions on any decentralized anchoring system, like a blockchain or other distributed ledger.
-In particular, did:ion anchors actions on the Bitcoin blockchain.

-did:ion is a very robust, very decentralized platform for anchoring your DIDs.
-It supports the ability to create, update, recover, and deactivate a DID.
+In particular, did:ion anchors actions on the Bitcoin blockchain. did:ion supports the ability to create, update, recover, and deactivate a DID.

 ### DID Documents